icarofr/txstudio-technical-test/README.md

 ### TypeScript Considerations

-For this integration test, TypeScript was primarily used for configuration files and some component definitions, while most UI components were built with JSX for rapid development.
+For this integration test, JavaScript and JSX were primarily used for rapid development and prototyping.
 However, I want to emphasize that **full TypeScript integration is recommended** for production to ensure type safety, maintainability, and better developer experience.

 ### Library Choices